codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

   - Logout button
   - Create Entry
   - Any other options you would like to add
+- Completed README
+- Loom Video (On your README)

 The most basic requirement for this project is that a user can:
 - Login and Logout of the application